 Use our calculator to see how long it will take to double your investment or your savings based on your rate of return.

-.
+Make sure you keep the receipts for summer activities for your children that could qualify as child care expenses.
 See our article for allowable expenses and limits on the deduction from income.

 An employee or self-employed person can elect to stop paying CPP contributions once they turn 65.
 Employees file form CPT30 with their employer.
 Self-employed make the election on their tax return for that year.

 Personal tax increases for 2022 for taxable income over $135,973, with 3 additional tax brackets, highest rate increased from 17.3% to 21.8%; Physical activity tax credit will refund up to $2,000 per family; Sweetened beverage tax; Tobacco tax increase.